How to clean up your Mac without full reinstall

 - Note what has been backed up to your iCloud account, if anything, as well as how to recover it.

-With that done, you certainly can perform a clean install of OS X. Set aside a Saturday that you can devote to the task.
+With that done, you certainly can perform a clean install of macOS.
+Set aside a Saturday that you can devote to the task.
 We, however, recommend less drastic measures.
 Forget risky reinstallation and see the difference a cleaner Mac can make.

-Broken preference files, login items and even unneeded language files can accumulate on your computer’s drive.
-Most of these you won’t even see, so looking through you Mac’s folders won’t necessarily yield the junk you’re after.
-Fortunately, CleanMyMac 3 has five modules dedicated to the areas of your Mac that often accumulate bulky files:
+Broken preference files, login items, and even unneeded language files can accumulate on your computer’s drive.
+Most of these you won’t even see, so looking through your Mac’s folders won’t necessarily yield the junk you’re after.
+Fortunately, CleanMyMac X has three modules dedicated to the areas of your Mac that often accumulate bulky files:

-Last but not least is the Trash bin.
-It’s so easy to forget about items in thrash.
-I’ve certainly done it, only to later discover I’ve got a GB or more just sitting in there!
-Download CleanMyMac for free and try it for yourself to see how easily it accomplishes all of this and more, including regular maintenance.
+Last but not least is Trash Bins.
+It’s so easy to forget about items in the trash.
+I’ve certainly done it, only to discover later I’ve got a couple of GBs just sitting in there!
+Download CleanMyMac X for free and try it for yourself to see how easily it accomplishes all of this and more, including regular maintenance.

-Get that “fresh Mac feeling” yourself with CleanMyMac 3.
-While it’s admittedly not as fun as unboxing a brand new Mac, it’s fast, effective and a lot less terrifying that wiping your drive clean, crossing your fingers and starting from scratch.
+Get that “fresh Mac feeling” yourself with CleanMyMac X. While it’s admittedly not as fun as unboxing a brand new Mac, it’s fast, effective, and a lot less terrifying than wiping your drive clean, crossing your fingers, and starting from scratch.
 Try it for free and see the difference a clean Mac can make.
-Grab it now and get cleaning.
+So, grab it now and get cleaning.